 2> if srs-PosRRC-Inactive is configured:

 3> apply the configuration and instruct MAC to start the inactivePosSRS-TimeAlignmentTimer;

+2> if the multicastConfigInactive is configured:

+3> performs multicast-inactive MRB setup as specified in 5.x.3.3 for each active MBS session in MBS-ServiceList and MCCH acquirizaiton after cell selection, based on servingCellPTM-Config and mcch-Config if configured and if the UE still camps on the current serving cell for multicast reception as result of cell selection after release.

+[FFS: if no active MBS session is configure, whether to acquire MCCH?]

 NOTE 1b: The Network should provide full configuration to UE for SRS for Positioning in RRC_INACTIVE.